 Natural Anti Aging Products Featuring Astaxathin and Copper Peptides

 I’ve been testing a great serum by Dr Kenneth Mark that features astaxathin (look out for my review coming up soon).

-Copper peptides are in Michael Todd’s Knu Anti-Aging Face Lift Cream ($69 in the shop), Osmotics Blue Copper 5 Age Repair Body Lift ($95 in the shop) and our product of the year for 2013, Medik8 Firewall ($145 in the shop).
+Copper peptides are in Michael Todd’s Knu Anti-Aging Face Lift Cream ($69), Osmotics Blue Copper 5 Age Repair Body Lift ($95) and our product of the year for 2013, Medik8 Firewall ($145 in the shop).
 I am predicting that we’ll see more of copper peptides in the year to come – and to prove the point we’ll be adding it to new formulations of our Hair Vitality Shampoo and Conditioner due to be launched in the spring to bring them in line with our copper peptide-based Hair Vitality Complex ($49 in the shop) and Brow Vitality Complex ($36 in the shop).